Challenge #23: "So Many Songs, But I'm Feeling So Lonely!"

 "Soph?"
 I asked my voice uncharacteristically soft.
-Jolene and Dylan, those two retards who were standing in front of me, exchanged a small grin.
+Jolene and Dylan exchanged a small grin over the counter.
 I ignored them.

 "Hi Ian," she replied, her tone cheerful in an unusual way.
 After all the time we spent with each other, I could read Sophie like an open book whether she was in front of me or not.
 She sounded nervous now.

 "What?
 Nothing is wrong… why would you think that?"
 She was definitely nervous.

 "Sophie," I said flatly.

 She sighed, "Okay.
 You got me.
 I'm in the hospital."

 "What?"
 I jumped of the chair with an exclamation.
 "Why?
 Are you hurt?
 Are you okay?
 Look just sit tight and I'll be there in exactly–"

 "Ian, Ian," she interrupted me.
 I stopped talking.
 "I'm fine.
 Breathe, okay?
 I just accidentally sliced my arm and had to get stitches.
 I need you to pick me up, that's why I called.
 I'm at the Saint Cross Hospital."

 "I'll be there soon," I promised.
 I hung up to find Jolene and Dylan looking at me enquiringly.
 "She cut her arm," I explained, "She's in the hospital.
 I have to go."

 "Man, you jumped like someone shoved a stick up your ass," Dylan commented.
 Jolene laughed while I glared at him.